CSC207-UofT/course-project-dinosaurs/README.md

 If you would like some example Checklists and Tasks to work with, run ChecklistReadWriterTest.

 Run Controllers.MainGUI.java located in /Controllers/.
 You can create new Tasks and Checklists <br>
-in the Manage Checklists screen, or load exiting Tasks, Checklists, and Study Blocks with the <br>
+in the Manage Checklists screen, or load existing Tasks, Checklists, and Study Blocks on startup <br>
-Load Checklists and Load StudyBlocks buttons on the Main Menu.
-After loading, you may need <br>
+if they have been previously saved when the program was run. <br>
-to hit Refresh or use the '<' and '>' to update the display.
+After loading, you may need to use the '<' and '>' to update the display.

 All .java files are located in their relevant Clean Architecture categories to match our CRC cards.